Eaglescabin/Care-Packages/README.md

-# Care-Packages
+# Care-Packages v2
-Care Packages v2 Official Wiki by Eagle
+Care Packages v2 Official Wiki by Eagle.

-In here we cover how to properly configure the mod.
+In here you can find the tutorial on how to properly configure the mod.

 Please let us know in the [Discord](https://discord.gg/hKeDPcwCGx) if we've missed anything.